larshnordli/watson-assistant-training/extra/extra.md

   ]
 ```
 5. The result of your action's output can be viewed in the dialog node by writing `<? context.payload.processedInput ?>` or shorthand `$payload.processedInput` as a response.
 If you get an error having it as response, click the `Manage Context` link in the top right and see the result.
+6. Experiment with advanced conditions in the node, try for example to make the bot answer differently if the analyzed tone is Anger.

+**Good luck!**